Armored Vehicles

 • БРДМ-2МС

 The BRDM-2MS is a Russian modernization of the Soviet BRDM-2 armored scout car, retaining the 14.5 mm KPVT and 7.62 mm PKT armament while adding a diesel engine, applique armor, side access, thermal and laser-rangefinding sights, GPS-linked navigation, and multiple observation cameras.
-Russian BRDM-2MS vehicles have been documented in the 2014 Russia-Ukraine War, including at least one visually confirmed Russian loss.
+Russian BRDM-2MS vehicles have been documented in the 2014 Russia-Ukraine War through airborne-troop training for Ukraine deployment and at least one visually confirmed Russian loss.

 Role in Conflicts